Investment Fund Subaccounting for Nonprofits: Moving Beyond Spreadsheets

 • Preparing reports for donors, committees, boards, or auditors requires additional effort

-What works well for a handful of funds can become difficult to maintain as complexity grows.
+What works well for a handful of funds can quickly become difficult to maintain, signaling that it’s time for a more structured approach.

-A Better Way: Subaccounting (Unitized Accounting)
+A Better Way: Investment Fund Subaccounting (Unitized Accounting)

 How It Works